 4. Understand that tantrums may be small children’s way of expressing frustration and confusion at not understanding the changes they are being presented with – and a cry for help – especially if they are not yet verbal.

 5. Children’s lives are constantly changing as they learn and develop and coping with this takes a lot of effort on their part to understand what’s wanted, needed and how to do it.
 Praise and support are critical in giving them confidence that they are doing well and the courage to keep going.

 6. Try to see the situation from your child’s point of view and appreciate their confusion or frustration.
 Be kind and caring in your response and acknowledge their feelings – especially if it is something you’ve once said that has now changed.

 Practical Ways to Help

-- Help them feel secure by being present and reinforcing the fact that you are there to look after them and help them get through this together.
+1. Help them feel secure by being present and reinforcing the fact that you are there to look after them and help them get through the situation together.

-- If you’re not in a routine, or have fallen out of one, try reintroducing it slowly.
-Keep to some basic plans such as getting up, meal and bed times as well as including some flexibility so daily life doesn’t become to tyrannous!
-Don’t forget routines also include items like special toys to sleep with or soothing things like a cup of warm milk at bedtime.
+3. If you’re not in a routine or have fallen out of one during the summer holidays, try reintroducing it slowly.
+Remember that routines also include items like special toys to sleep with or soothing things like a cup of warm milk at bedtime.

-- Practise swapping roles and not being there – in the current situation it’s hard, but if you have a partner and are able to get out for periods when they can look after your child, or start doing some tasks you would normally do – bedtime or feeding for example – this will help your child get used to variety in their carers’ ‘who does what’ expectations.
+7. Practise swapping roles and not being there.
+If you have a partner and are able to get out for periods when they can look after your child, or start doing some tasks you wouldn’t normally do – bedtime or feeding for example – this will help your child get used to variety in their carers’ ‘who does what’ expectations